SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ![Edit bulk operations](/guides/users-guide/DeviceManagement/DevMgmt_BulkOperationsEdit)

-To delete a bulk operation hover over the bulk operation you want to delete and click the 3-dots icon.
+To delete a bulk operation hover over the bulk operation you want to delete and click the menu icon.
 In the context menu click **Cancel operation**.

 ### <a name="events-all"></a>Troubleshooting devices